wasim1103/booker-api-testing/README.md

 📘 Booker API Testing

-This project is a test automation framework built using Python, Pytest, and Requests to validate the Restful Booker API.
+This project is a test automation framework built using Python, Pytest, and Requests to validate the **Restful Booker API**.

 It covers:

-Unit-level validations
+- Unit-level validations

-Integration tests
+- Integration tests

-End-to-end booking lifecycle scenarios (Create → Update → Verify → Delete)
+- End-to-end booking lifecycle scenarios (Create → Update → Verify → Delete)
 Ensuring the API behaves as expected in different conditions.

 Features: